 How to Get to Baguio City

-Air-conditioned bus trips to Baguio leave Manila, Pasay and Quezon City terminals daily on an hourly basis.
-Popular bus lines offering Baguio route are Victory Liner, Partas, and Genesis among others.
-One way bus ticket would cost you P450, and travel time will be approximately 6-7 hours (or longer) during Panagbenga Season.
+Air-conditioned bus trips to Baguio leave Avenida in Manila, Pasay, PITX in Paranaque, Cubao in Quezon City terminals daily on an hourly basis.
+Popular bus lines offering the Baguio route are Victory Liner, Partas, Joy Bus, Philippine Rabbit, Pine Tree Transit, Solid North and Genesis.
+One way bus ticket would cost you P450, and the travel time will be approximately 6-7 hours (or longer) during Panagbenga Season.